iml130/lotlan-scheduler/README.md

 ## Set of allowed chars

-In the following we use Lower- and Uppercase Strings definied as followed:
+In the following section we use the terms Lower- and Uppercase Strings definied as followed:

 *Lowercase String*